TheDerpyMit/uwuifier/README.md

 ## 🚀 Installation

 ### Option 1: Download Executable (Recommended)
-1. Download the latest `uwuifier.exe` from the releases page
+1. Download the latest `uwuifierv1.zip` from the releases page
+2. Unzip it to a folder and open the folder
-2. Run the executable - no installation required!
+3. Run the executable - no installation required!
-3. All assets (audio, images) are embedded in the .exe file
+4. All assets (audio, images) are embedded in the .exe file

 ### Option 2: Run from Source